 Automation Config

-One super advantage of data annotation platforms is that they provide most common object detection, instance segmentation, and other types of CV models as built-in foundational models.
-This means that you don't have to configure, deploy, or manage most of auto-annotation models yourself, but can use them for free in your projects.
+One big advantage of data annotation platforms is that they include common computer vision models—such as object detection and instance segmentation—as built-in tools.
+This way, you don’t need to configure, deploy, or manage auto-annotation models yourself.
+You can simply use them in your projects for free.
 Pretty slick, no?

 In the case of Unitlab Annotate, go to the Automation